Journey Method

 Using the route you were just thinking of, you can mentally "tag" each of the Bill of Rights to one of the landmarks on your route.
 (I'll get to how to do that in a moment.)

 The second step is remembering the information itself, by creating a substitute word for each item as needed, then creating mental images for those words.
-And the third step is associating the information to the landmarks on the route.
-Ssee the Using Association page for more information about these two steps.

 Do you see now why the Loci Method is so powerful?
 You can't forget the order of the information, because it's something you already know.
-As for the rest, you can use the techniques of Substitute Words and Linking to memorize the information and attach it to the routes.

 Click the following link to read in detail how I memorized the list of 50 states.

 Now you can read and understand how I memorized the list of 50 states.
-Once you get the hang of it, memorizing long lists only takes a few minutes at a time - and it's actually fun!
+Once you get the hang of it, memorizing long lists only takes a few minutes at a time.
+And it's actually fun!